1 Collect pothole evidence

 The charity will then report the pothole on your behalf.
 If the incident happens on a motorway or A-road, you will need to contact the Highways Agency.

-Your chance of claiming compensation often depends on whether a pothole has already been reported.
+Your chance of claiming compensation for damage to your car, bike or other vehicle often depends on whether a pothole has already been reported.

 Section 58 of the Highways Act 1980 provides councils with a statutory defence if they can show that reasonable care was taken to secure the road and that it wasn’t dangerous to traffic.

-Before making a claim, it’s a good idea to get a quote to fix any damage, or if you have repair work done, make sure you keep your receipts.
+Before making a claim for pothole damage to your vehicle, it’s a good idea to get a quote to fix any damage.

 Before making a claim, it might be worth calling the council or the Highways Agency responsible for maintaining the road to check whether they will reimburse you if you undertake repair work.